Mil Mi-24: 2010–2011 Ivorian crisis

-Syrian Civil War (2011–present)
+Syrian Civil War (2011–2024)

 The Syrian Air Force has used Mi-24s during the ongoing Syrian Civil War, including in many of the country's major cities.
 Controversy has surrounded an alleged delivery of Mi-25s to the Syrian military, due to Turkey and other NATO members disallowing such arms shipments through their territory.

 On 3 November 2016, a Russian Mi-35 made an emergency landing near Syria's Palmyra city, and was hit and destroyed, most likely by an unguided recoilless weapon after it touched down.
 The crew returned safely to the Khmeimim air base.

 Second Kachin conflict (2011–present)

 The Myanmar Air Force used the Mi-24 in the Kachin conflict against the Kachin Independence Army.
 Two Mi-35 helicopters were shot down by the Kachin Independence Army during the heavy fighting in the mountains of northern Burma in 2012 and early 2013.

 On 3 May 2021, in the morning, a Myanmar Air Force Mi-35 was shot down by the Kachin Independence Army, hit by a MANPADS during air raids involving attack helicopters and fighter jets.
 A video emerged showing the helicopter being hit while flying over a village.